Test Upcoming Versions

 Test an Upcoming Version

 Prior to any release, there is a beta period where testing snapshots will be announced on the FreeNAS® website and social media sites.
 This beta period is meant to provide users an opportunity to test the upcoming release and to provide feedback on bugs and errors so that they can be fixed prior to release.
-Feedback can be sent to the Freenas-testing mailing list or a bug report can be created as described in the previous section.
+Feedback can be sent to the Freenas-testing mailing list or a bug report can be submitted.

 Rolling Your Own Testing Snapshot